 - Supporting the economy by reducing congestion, thereby improving the movement of freight locally and across the state

 - Providing options for the millennial generation who are choosing to drive less

-- Providing choices for the growing elderly population who may depend on transportation option
+- Providing choices for the growing elderly population who may depend on transportation options

-You can follow the ODOT Transportation Options Plan website for more information and opportunities to participate.
-To make this easy, you can sign up to receive emails when the website is updated with new information.
+For future plan information, you can follow the ODOT Transportation Options Plan webpage.
+To make this easy, you can sign up to receive emails when the webpage is updated with new information.